zsparal/api-documentation/source/reference/v2/partners-api/get-partner.rst

               .. type:: URL object

-            - The API resource URL of this endpoint itself.
+            - The API resource URL of the partner itself.

           * - ``documentation``

               .. type:: URL object

-            - The URL for the documentation of this endpoint.
+            - The URL to the documentation of this endpoint.

           * - ``signuplink``

               .. type:: URL object
                  :required: false

-            - URL that can be used to have new organizations sign up and be automatically linked to this partner.
+            - The URL that can be used to have new organizations sign up and be automatically linked to this partner.
 Will be omitted if the partner is not of type ``signuplink``.

 Example
 -------